jamesonmccowan/table-paginator/README.md

 **active_class** : Set the class for page buttons to have when active.
 Defaults to "active".

-**tail\_call** : Function to be called after pageinator is done, and after every turn of the page, or changing of the number of rows per page.
+**tail\_call** : Function to be called after paginator is done, and after every turn of the page, or changing of the number of rows per page.